Summary of Covenants

 The owner of each lot must require the contractor to maintain the lot in a reasonably clean and uncluttered condition.
 Single Family Garden Home Covenants, Part II, Paragraph 3.

 Each lot owner shall provide a screened area in which garbage receptacles, fuel tanks or similar storage receptacles, air conditioning equipment, clotheslines, and other unsightly objects must be placed or stored in order to conceal them from view from the road and adjacent properties.
-Plans for such screened area must be approved by the Architectural Review Board prior to construction.
-Garbage receptacles and fuel tanks may be located outside of such screened area only if located underground.
+Plans for such a screened area must be approved by the Architectural Review Board prior to construction.
+Garbage receptacles and fuel tanks may be located outside of such a screened area only if located underground.
 Single Family, Garden Home, and Multiple Family Covenants, Part II, Paragraph 4.

 Boats, Boat Trailers, Campers, RVs, and Utility Trailers

 Boats, boat trailers, campers, RVs, and utility trailers may be maintained on a lot only within an ARB approved enclosed screened area such that they are not generally visible from adjacent properties.
 Single Family, Garden Home, and Multiple Family Covenants, Part II, Paragraph 5.
 Brandermill Community Association has a limited outdoor storage facility in which residents may rent space for boats, recreational vehicles, etc. Contact our Lifestyle Manager, cory Garica, at firstname.lastname@example.org for rental information.